- Community & Support

 +schema: elementary

-All your dbt tests - the built-in ones, Elementary test, and any other package tests (such as dbt_utils or dbt_expectations).
+All your dbt tests - the built-in dbt tests, Elementary tests, custom tests and any other package tests (such as dbt_utils or dbt_expectations).

 The CLI needs to have permissions to access the profiles.yml